Letter grades get erased from school, with little consensus on how to replace them

-More than a month later, the issue is still being debated in suburban Montgomery County, as leaders in the state’s largest school system — like leaders across region and country — grapple with how grades fit into the unprecedented and imperfect world of online education.
+More than a month later, the issue is still being debated in suburban Montgomery County, as leaders in the state’s largest school system — like leaders across the region and country — grapple with how grades fit into the unprecedented and imperfect world of online education.

 There’s little consensus beyond the need to abandon the status quo.
 Some districts have ditched traditional letter grades for at least the fourth quarter.
 Some have opted for credit or no credit.
 Some say any grades given during remote learning should only boost a student’s academic standing, not diminish it.

 Central to these grading makeovers: Many students lack access to technology, and not all teachers have mastered the ins and outs of online instruction.
-Families are reeling from health concerns or job losses.
+Families are reeling from health concerns or lost employment.
 Some students are tending to siblings or getting jobs themselves.

 “There is no easy answer to this, and there are trade-offs everywhere, and you have to err on the side of fairness to all of the students and the validity of whatever performance measure you use,” said Robert Pianta, dean of the school of education at the University of Virginia.